aibaur/KITSurvey/README.md

 # KITSurvey
-the data-set of a survey study
+The data-set of a survey study